- Home/

 Next, organise and group appliances that won’t be needed immediately and pack them in the same boxes.
 This makes it easier to store them when you move into your new apartment until you need them.

-Step 2: Dismantle your appliances
+Step 2: Dismantle your appliances and secure the loose parts

 To keep your appliances safe, take apart the pieces, if possible, and unplug or remove any parts to make them easier to pack.
 This will prevent damage during transportation.
-Later, you can pack each appliance's components in the same box to save time when setting up after moving.

 Step 4: Secure the wires and cords

 Secure the wires and cords of your small appliances to prevent accidents or damage.
 If the power cable is detachable, fold it a few times, wrap it in soft packing paper, and secure it with tape.
-For non-detachable cords, fold and tie them with cable ties or rubber bands.
-Wrap in packing paper and secure with tape.
-Label the cords for easy assembly at your new place.

-Step 7: Box ‘em up
+Step 5: Box ‘em up and fill the box

-Gently place the packed small appliances into their designated boxes and any additional components that were disassembled and packed separately.
+Gently place the packed small appliances into their designated moving boxes and any additional components that were disassembled and packed separately.
 Make sure that you keep the wrapped appliances upright in the boxes, with heavier devices on the bottom and lighter ones on top.

 If there is still space, add more small appliances to the same box, but stay under 40 lbs (18.14 kgs) per box for safety, regardless of the strength of the appliance cardboard boxes.
-You can fill the empty spaces with crumpled paper to prevent them from moving around.
-If you notice any movement, add more paper until they’re snug inside.

-Step 8: Seal and label the boxes
+Step 6: Seal and label the boxes

 Seal the box by taping the top flaps with packing tape.
 The flaps should close without bulging upwards.
 If it does, it means the box is overfilled.
-Then, label each box with indicating the appliance’s name and destination room, such as the kitchen, bedroom, or living room.
+Then, label each box with the appliance’s name and destination room, such as the kitchen, bedroom, or living room.

 After packing breakable items, don’t forget to write “FRAGILE” and “HANDLE WITH CAUTION” on the box to remind handlers to be careful!